-All parcels identified within The Forks have access to both water and sewer services, so is located between Ukiah and Calpella in the more urbanized area along Highway 101.
-All properties is determined by the services of the services is services.

-within The Forks are currently zoned for residential with a maximum allowed density of 29 units per acre.
+All parcels identified within The Forks have access to both water and sewer services, Figure B-5 is located between Ukiah and Calpella in the more urbanized area along Highway 101.
+All p within The Forks are currently zoned for residential with a maximum allowed density of 29 units per acre.
 None of these parcels experience constraints related to slopes or floodplains.